-The species of wood you choose for your cabinet doors will affect the final appearance of your kitchen cabinets or bathroom vanity.
-Each type of wood has unique natural characteristics that add to the charm of your home.
-Learn a little about the differences between the wood species that we offer, then talk your choices over with one of our highly experienced kitchen designers.
+The wood species you choose for your cabinet doors will affect the final appearance of your kitchen cabinets or bathroom vanity.
+After all, each type of wood has unique natural characteristics that add to the charm of your home.
+Start by learning a little about the differences between the wood species that we offer, then discuss your ideas with one of our highly experienced kitchen designers.
 They’ll help you understand if what you want to accomplish will work with the wood of your choice.

 Oak is available in both red oak and white oak.
-Both are durable hardwoods with pronounced grain patterns.
-Red oak was very popular in past decades and gives a more traditional look, while white oak, shown in the door on the left, is a more modern take on the wood.
+Both are highly durable hardwoods with pronounced and distinctive open grain patterns.
+Red oak was very popular in past decades and gives a more traditional look, while white oak can provide a more modern take on the wood.

 Our white oak is available as quarter sawn or rift cut.
 Quarter sawn white oak is produced by quartering the log then sawing perpendicular to the growth rings.
 This creates the beautiful flared marks across the grain.
 Rift sawn white oak has the angle changed so that the grain is vertical with few or no flared marks.

 Alder is a relatively soft hardwood, although it is still highly durable.
 The natural wood colour is light brown with a hint of red.
 Alder wood has a grain that is straight with an even texture, which means that it takes stains and finishes well.
 We typically use knotty alder, which features large distinctive knots throughout the wood for a rustic appearance.
 Because the knots naturally occur in random places throughout the wood, no two knotty alder kitchens will look alike.
 Reasons why you may opt for other woods instead of alder: it is a softer wood that may be more prone to dents (although this is ideal for rustic looks) and the grain is less pronounced than in other hardwoods.